 Types of Aid

 For many students and families, loans are a necessary part of paying for college.
-If at student prefers to borrow rather than work during the academic year, we will assist with obtaining a student loan.
 Our federal loan programs include:

 - Federal Perkins Loan